AccAEN/AccessibleAdverseEventNotification/README.md

 ![Figure 11](graphs/DAEN%202000-2021%20rate%20per%20million.png)

-If you want to follow along (and I suggest you check my working, don't believe me, please always check everything), the DAEN data can be collected by going here https://apps.tga.gov.au/Prod/daen/daen-entry.aspx
+If you want to follow along (and I suggest you check my working, don't believe me, please always check everything), the DAEN data can be collected by going [here](https://apps.tga.gov.au/Prod/daen/daen-entry.aspx).
+For "Select medicines" type "vaccine" and tick the box "Medicines found for 'vaccine…'"
-For "Select medicines" type "vaccine" and tick the box "Medicines found for 'vaccine…'" Then select the desired year and look at the "Number of reports (cases):" and " Number of cases where death was a reported outcome:"
+Then select the desired year and look at the "Number of reports (cases):" and " Number of cases where death was a reported outcome:"
 Repeat for each relevant year.
 For 2021 I only collected results for "COVID" in selected medicines.

 Get population information (in one of the spreadsheets) [here](https://www.abs.gov.au/statistics/people/population/national-state-and-territory-population/jun-2021)

 Get COVID vaccination numbers [here](https://www.health.gov.au/resources/publications/covid-19-vaccine-rollout-update-31-december-2021)

 Get childhood vaccination rates and number of vaccinations [here](https://www.health.gov.au/health-topics/immunisation/childhood-immunisation-coverage/current-coverage-data-tables-for-all-children)

 I used the estimate of influenza vaccination of 39% of the 18+ population from [here](https://www.health.gov.au/sites/default/files/report-newspoll-flu-vaccinations-survey-jun-2014.pdf)

 I decided to only consider the number of 'fully vaccinated' as a single vaccination instance rather than count each dose.
 I only looked at one, two and five year old children since that data set was easy to find.
 There are a lot more vaccinations that I didn't count that would make the difference even larger (i.e. even worse for the COVID-19 vaccines).
 I think the biggest potential error is using the estimate of influenza vaccinations for the population over 18 years of age from 2014, I am not sure how accurate that estimate is and if it is safe to assume the same for other years.